waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Untested Hypotheses & Test Plans
 - **Silent Healing:** I observed that my party was healed at the Pewter Pokémon Center without any confirmation dialogue.
 Hypothesis: This is a consistent mechanic.
 Test Plan: Next time I heal my Pokémon, I will pay close attention to the dialogue flow and see if the healing happens silently again.
 I will try this at two different Pokémon Centers to verify.
-- **Battling Nurses:** Nurse Joy in Fuchsia City challenged me to a battle after healing.
-Hypothesis: All Nurse Joys will now initiate a battle after healing.
-Test Plan: Visit a different Pokémon Center (e.g., Saffron City) and heal my party to see if a battle is triggered.
+- **Battling Nurses:** Confirmed that Nurse Joy in Fuchsia City will repeatedly challenge me to a battle immediately after healing my party.
+Hypothesis: This behavior may be unique to this specific Nurse Joy.
+Test Plan: Visit a different Pokémon Center (e.g., Saffron City) and heal my party to see if a battle is triggered there.